 The day consisted of no less than thirteen sessions spanning a wide spectrum of topics and presented by Redis users and developers.
 We kicked off with a keynote by Redis’ creator and developer, Salvatore antirez Sanfilippo, who was visiting our local offices that week.
-In his session, Salvatore shared some of his philosophy and the near future plans for Redis (details are available in Redis Watch edition #67).
+In his session, Salvatore shared some of his philosophy and the near future plans for Redis.

 Next on stage was Ishay Green, co-founder, and CTO at Spot.IM, a company that uses Redis as its primary database and powers the real-time communication between millions of users across thousands of website.
 Ishay delivered his entire presentation without the use of slides and live-demoed everything–ballsy move!